 Designated minors consist of 9–15 hours of course work approved as a graduate minor by a single academic program or interdisciplinary group (see below for the process of getting a new designated minor approved).
-A Plan of Study for the Designated Graduate Minor must be submitted to the Graduate School at least one term before the conferral of the minor.
-Designated Graduate Minors will be conferred when the major degree is conferred.
+A Plan of Study for the Designated Graduate Minor must be submitted to the Office of Graduate Studies at least one term before the conferral of the minor.
+Designated graduate minors will be conferred when the major degree is conferred.
 Once a student officially graduates, the notation of the designated minor will appear on the student’s official transcript.

 Non-designated minors consist of course work constituting a unified plan of study that includes a minimum of 9 hours of graduate course work.
 These minors should be listed on a student’s plan of study; however, they are not listed on a student’s transcript.

-The process for establishing a designated graduate minor begins with the department/unit curriculum committee and requires the approval of the division curriculum committee, the dean, the Vice Provost for Advanced Studies/Dean of the Graduate School, and the Graduate Faculty Senate, prior to final approval by the Provost.
-Minors do not require approval beyond the Campus.
+The process for establishing a designated graduate minor begins with the department/unit curriculum committee and requires the approval of the division curriculum committee, the dean, the Associate Vice Chancellor for Graduate Studies, and the Graduate Faculty Senate, prior to final approval by the Provost.
+Minors do not require approval beyond the campus.

 Once the dean of the academic unit has approved the designated minor request, send the completed proposal c/o Anita Cowan to the Office of Graduate Studies, 210 Jesse Hall.